nGin482/Read-List/README.md

     - will be updating story in read list DB instead

 ## To Do
-1. Completed List component
-2. Completed stories - backend and frontend - see point 3
-3. Option to move story from completed list back to read list
-4. Add fandoms data to mongodb cluster
+1. Add fandoms data to mongodb cluster
-5. List of stories to ignore
+2. List of stories to ignore
-6. ErrorNotification service - discord.js
+3. ErrorNotification service - discord.js
-7. Mobile Design
+4. Mobile Design
-8. Update styles
+5. Update styles
-9. Update Documentation
+6. Update Documentation
-10. Deploy
+7. Deploy